 Something stinks.
 It's not your pits.
-It's, um, a bit further down.
+It's, um, a bit farther down.
 Think: Your bellybutton.
 And yes, it's entirely possible that that's the cause of your strange stench.

 This probably won't be the case if you have an outie bellybutton, but if you have an innie, then odor can totally happen.